| | | Login |

 Facilities

-Shared facilities, located at our four core institutions of Duke, Howard, Virginia Tech and Carnegie Mellon, and academic partners include unique visualization facilities, controlled field sites (mesocosms), microcosm facilities and extensive analytical and nanofabrication capabilities.
+Shared research facilities located at our four core universities (Duke, Howard, Virginia Tech and Carnegie Mellon) and academic partners, include unique visualization facilities, controlled field sites (mesocosms), microcosm facilities and extensive analytical instrumentation and nanofabrication capabilities.
 Individually, these facilities are exceptional.
-As a combined resource, complemented by the capabilities present at government labs and user facilities we work with, they offer students and researchers opportunities for research on the environmental implications of nanotechnology available nowhere else in the world.
+As a combined resource, complemented by the capabilities present at government labs and user facilities we work with, they offer students and researchers unparalleled research opportunities for investigating the environmental implications of nanotechnology.

 Field Mesocosms at Duke Forest and the Duke Wetland Center

-The Aquatic Research Facility is located in the Duke Forest approximately one mile from Duke's West Campus.
+The Aquatic Research Facility is located in the Duke Forest, approximately one mile from Duke's West Campus.
 It is comprised of approximately 1,500 square feet of AAALAC-approved space for holding and performing experiments with aquatic organisms.
 The facility contains static and flow-through systems for both holding and exposing fish and is approved for research with hazardous chemicals and for research with radiolabeled (H-3 and C-14) compounds.
 The Duke University Wetland Center, headed by Professor Curtis Richardson, has offices and labs on the main campus at Duke University in the 300,000-sq. ft.
 Levine Science Research Center.
-The Wetland Center has chemical analysis labs, an ultra clean room, microbial labs and dedicated radioisotope facilities.
+The Wetland Center has chemical analysis labs, an ultra clean room, microbial labs with two laminar flow hoods, and dedicated radioisotope facilities.
 The lab maintains 2 full-time technicians and is an approved QA/QC lab.
-The Wetland Center's Stream and Wetland Assessment Management Park (SWAMP) is a 14-ha site consisting of a stream-wetland lake complex that includes 2 ha of wetland research plots that can be used to assess hydrologic and biogeochemical interactions, and 6 (100m2) isolated treatment wetland cells (macrocosms) that can be used to test for the effects of introduced nanomaterials into the environment.
-SWAMP was designed to provide background data on soil, plant, macroinvertebrates, and fish in order to assess the effects of various stressors by monitoring through the various stages of research activities.
-The site is fully instrumented with ISCO water samplers, YSI Sondes, Star flow meters, a weather station, calibrated input and output weirs, and automate
+The Wetland Center’s Stream and Wetland Assessment Management Park (SWAMP) is a 14-ha site consisting of a stream-wetland lake complex that includes 2 ha of wetland research plots that can be used to assess hydrologic and biogeochemical interactions, and 6 (100m2) treatment wetland cells (macrocosms) that can be used to test for the effects of nanomaterials introduced into the environment.
+Each cell can be isolated.
+SWAMP was designed to contribute to development of future research by providing background data on soil, plant, macroinvertebrates, and fish and to assess changes in water quality by monitoring through the various stages of research activities.
+The site is fully instrumented with ISCO water samplers, YSI Sondes, Star flow meters, a weather station, calibrated input and output weirs, and series of automated RDS groundwater measuring units.
+These instruments provide real-time data for water quality, streamflow, lake and groundwater levels, and climate information with over five years of background data.

-Microcosms.
-On Duke’s main campus in the Nicholas School, sixteen 4000-ml sealed microcosms are available each with pH, Eh and temperature sensors and a data acquisition system that allows the microcosm to be maintained at set points for pH and redox or allowed to vary with soil/water/organism interactions.
+On Duke's main campus the Nicolas School of the Environment houses sixteen 4000-ml sealed microcosms, equipped with a pH combination electrode, a platinum Eh electrode and a thermocouple system for temperature regulation.
+The probes and thermocouples are connected to a data acquisition system that allows the microcosm to be maintained at set points for pH and redox or allowed to vary with soil/water/organism interactions.
 Redox potentials can be controlled by addition of pressurized air or nitrogen through a series of computer controlled solenoid valves.
 An immersion bath system is used to regulate temperature.

 Additional Facilities

-The Center for Atmospheric Particle Studies (CAPS) at CMU houses an air quality laboratory with state of the art nanoparticle generation, measurement, and analysis equipment.
-A smog chamber and associated equipment to introduce particles and observe their transformations is also available.
-Major equipment includes an aerosol carbon analyzer, an aethelometer for measurement of elemental carbon concentrations, two Scanning Mobility Particle Sizers that can measure particle concentrations and sizes from a few nanometers to tens of microns, a Differential Mobility Analyzer to measure concentrations and diameters in the nanoparticle size range, a Proton Transfer Reaction Mass Spectrometer for measurement of volatile organic compounds, a Tapered Element Oscillating Microbalance for measurement of particle size distributions by mass, and an Aerosol Mass Spectrometer for determining simultaneously the size and chemical composition of volatile and semi-volatile particles.
+The Center for Atmospheric Particle Studies (CAPS) at CMU houses an air quality laboratory with state of the art nanoparticle generation, measurement, and analysis equipment, and a smog chamber with associated equipment to introduce nanoparticles and observe their transformations.
+Major equipment includes an aerosol carbon analyzer (Sunset EC/OC Analyzer) for analysis of airborne concentrations of elemental carbon and organic carbon, an aethelometer for measurement of elemental carbon concentrations, two Scanning Mobility Particle Sizers that can measure particle concentrations and sizes from a few nanometers to tens of microns, a Differential Mobility Analyzer to measure concentration and diameter in the nanoparticle size range, a Proton Transfer Reaction Mass Spectrometer for measurement of volatile organic compounds, a Tapered Element Oscillating Microbalance for measurement of particle size distributions by mass for diameters greater than roughly 100 nm, and an Aerosol Mass Spectrometer for determining simultaneously the size and chemical composition of volatile and semi-volatile particles.